ctracey/lp_code/README.md

 * Reads in a XML file with destination content.
 * Reads in a XML file with destination taxonomy definition.
-* Groups destinations into batches and spawns a new process to handle each batch to increase performance.
-The number of batches in configurable (see Help).
 * Saves all generated files to ./output directory